bluedaze/CeasarCipher/README.md

 Refactored code.
 Created function which retreviews values from get_message(), get_selected(), and get_scale(), then uses the ceasar cipher method to translate message.
 Project is finished besides needing a database.

+12/09/2019:
+Added brute force method, nothing connected to gui yet.
+Discovered that GUI looks weird as heck in Windows.

 TODO:

 ~~Map ceasarcipher.py functions to gui.~~
 ~~Create class structure for GUI.~~
 Create database of previous queries.
+~~Add brute force message~~
-Add brute force message to another tab within the program.
+Create another tab within the program for brute force method.
+Refactor code to look better on Windows.